 Compatibility Notes

-Whenever possible, I have used Starbound modding best practices, so this mod should be widely compatible.
-However, this mod patches behavior files, and there is no truly safe way to patch those.
-If this mod is combined with any other mod that modifies those same behavior files, the result is almost certainly to be broken NPC behaviors.
-Furthermore, I had to overwrite two vanilla Lua functions, findLoungable and playBehaviorReaction to fix bugs in the vanilla code.
-If this mod is combined with any other mod that modifies either of those functions, then conflicts will happen.
-As a general rule of thumb, you should assume that this mod is not compatible with any other mod that modifies NPC behavior.
+I have used Starbound modding best practices, so this mod should be widely compatible.
+However, this mod patches behavior files and replaces bugged Lua functions, and there is no truly safe way to modify those.
+If this mod is combined with any other mod that modifies the same behavior files or Lua functions, the result is likely to be broken NPC behaviors.
+Please see the Compatibility Notes technical documentation for additional details about the behavior files and Lua scripts modified.

-Note: As mentioned in the uninstall notes, this mod does not modify persistent state, and is therefore safe to add or remove at will.
-However, please note that if this mod conflicts with other mods, one likely reaction is that NPCs will die.
+This mod does not change persistent state, and is therefore safe to add or remove at will.
+However, if this mod conflicts with other mods, one likely reaction is that NPCs will die instantly upon loading.
 If the affected NPC is not a crew member or tenant, they will be gone for good.
-It is therefore advised to backup your universe before trying this mod.
+It is therefore advised to backup your universe before testing this mod.

 Mod Functionality